-In order to carry out their task relating to the administrative resolution of disputes, the regulatory body is authorised, in accordance with Article 62 Section 4 of the Rail Code, to make a decision:
+In order to carry out their task relating to the administrative resolution of disputes, the regulatory body is authorised, in accordance with Article 62 (4) of the Rail Code, to make a decision:

 - within ten working days, in relation to disputes over the allocation of railway infrastructure capacity, upon request from the infrastructure manager or from an applicant, and to do so without prejudice to the existing mechanisms for appeal.
-The procedure to be followed is described in the Royal Decree dated 21 March 2007 (Articles 2 to 5); - within thirty working days, regarding the execution of the transport contract specified in Article 8 of the Law dated 30 August 2013 regarding the reform of the Belgian railways at the request of the infrastructure manager or the railway undertaking; - within ten working days, disputes in connection with the performance scheme, without prejudice to the existing appeal procedures, at the request of the infrastructure manager or a railway undertaking.
+The procedure to be followed is described in the Royal Decree dated 21 March 2007 on the administrative settlement of disputes concerning the allocation of railway infrastructure capacity (Articles 2 to 5); - within thirty working days, regarding the execution of the transport contract specified in Article 8 of the Law dated 30 August 2013 regarding the reform of the Belgian railways at the request of the infrastructure manager or the railway undertaking;

+within ten working days, disputes in connection with the performance scheme, without prejudice to the existing appeal procedures, at the request of the infrastructure manager or a railway undertaking.